ccieblogger/netraven/current_implementation_plan.md

   - Fixed API configuration in `netraven.web.api.py` by adding missing closing brackets and ensuring all routers are properly included
   - Added `sqlalchemy-utils` to the test requirements
   - Fixed the `tag_rule` import in `tests/utils/db_init.py` to use the correct import path
+  - Fixed frontend authentication by correcting API endpoint paths in api.js (using /token and /refresh instead of /api/token and /api/refresh)
+  - Fixed login functionality in auth.py by updating the event_metadata to use existing User model attributes (username and email) instead of missing attributes (id and role)
+  - Fixed CredentialList.vue by wrapping its content in the MainLayout component for consistent UI
+  - Updated credential_store.py to properly connect to PostgreSQL using environment variables from Docker configuration
+  - Added additional debugging in the frontend to help diagnose authentication and API request issues
+  - Fixed login API response formatting in API client to maintain compatibility with auth store expectations
+  - Fixed scheduled jobs and devices models to match actual database schema:
+    - Updated ScheduledJob model to use schedule_time, schedule_day, and schedule_interval columns instead of non-existent job_type and recurrence fields
+    - Updated Device model to remove non-existent credential_tag_ids column
+    - Updated scheduled job CRUD operations and Pydantic schemas to use the correct field names
 - [ ] Resolve remaining test failures:
   - Fix TestClient compatibility issue - tests failing with error: "TypeError: Client.__init__() got an unexpected keyword argument 'app'"
   - Add version constraints in test-requirements.txt to ensure compatible versions of httpx, starlette and fastapi